Mary Russell (character)

 Mary Russell is a fictional character and the protagonist of the Mary Russell & Sherlock Holmes mystery series by American author Laurie R. King.
 She first appears in the novel The Beekeeper's Apprentice.

-Written over a period of nearly two decades, King's novels are portrayals of a succession of memoirs written and compiled apparently by an aged Mary Russell.
+Written over a period of over three decades, King's novels are portrayals of a succession of memoirs written and compiled apparently by an aged Mary Russell.
 A fictional note from the editor (and signed by King) tells readers of a mysterious occurrence wherein a collection of written accounts was anonymously delivered to the unsuspecting novelist; the note ends with a plea for information from anyone with information on the identity of Mary Russell.